angevaldo/superpop/README.md

 - Special gifts

 ## Usage
-Go to <a href="https://coronalabs.com/">SDK website</a> and install.
+<a href="https://coronalabs.com/">Download SDK</a> and install.
 Execute it and open the main.lua file localized in root game directory.
 ```
 game/main.lua
 ```